rofrankel/django_status/README.md

 `django_status.models.STATUS` as described above.
 See the *Installation and Usage* section for more.

-You might always want to override the `report` method.
+You probably want to override the `report` method, too.
 The dashboard will show the output of `report()` for each monitor, which should just reuturn a string elaborating on the meaning of the result of `status()`.
 For example: